Glossary term

 Minespider working definition

-A battery passport is a structured electronic record associated with an individual battery.
-It links that battery to required information about its identity, model, composition, sustainability characteristics, compliance status, performance, and lifecycle state.
-The passport is anchored by a unique battery identifier and accessed through a data carrier.
-It may contain data directly or provide controlled access to data held in other systems.
-The passport is the record; the battery passport system is the infrastructure used to create, update, verify, serve, and preserve that record.
+A battery passport is the structured electronic record for an individual battery.
+It is anchored by a unique battery identifier, reached through a physical data carrier, and governed with controlled access.
+The battery passport system is the infrastructure used to create, ingest, update, verify, permission, serve, and preserve that record over the battery lifecycle.

 Common boundary mistakes